ContextDrag: Precise Drag-Based Image Editing via Context-Preserving Token Injection and Position-Aligned Attention: Experiment

 \subsection{Implementation Details}

+\textbf{Diffusion Model Backbone.} Since our framework operates on any in-context image editing backbone without modifying CTI or PAA, we evaluate six backbones spanning different model families, scales, and inference regimes.
+As shown in Tab.~\ref{tab:backbone}, ContextDrag transfers readily across all configurations.
+FLUX.1-Kontext-dev\footnote{\url{https://huggingface.co/black-forest-labs/FLUX.1-Kontext-dev}} achieves the best overall performance and is adopted as the default backbone for all subsequent experiments unless otherwise specified.
+Notably, even with the distilled FLUX.2-klein-4B backbone ($\sim$4B parameters, comparable in scale to SDXL), ContextDrag still outperforms most existing methods listed in Tab.~\ref{tab:SOTA}, suggesting that the performance gains stem primarily from our method design rather than merely from a larger backbone.

-We adopt FLUX.1-Kontext-dev~\footnote{\href{https://huggingface.co/black-forest-labs/FLUX.1-Kontext-dev}{FLUX.1-Kontext-dev}} as our backbone and set the number of inference steps to 30.
-The interpolation weight $\lambda$ is initialized at 0.5, held constant for the first 10 steps, then decayed to zero using a cosine schedule over 10-steps to 20-steps, and fixed at zero for the final 10 steps.
-The RoPE re-encoding and token-injection strategy is applied only to the later blocks (all SingleStreamBlocks in our experiments), which has been shown to improve consistency~\cite{dreamstory, CharaConsist}.
-More implementation details are provided in the supplementary.
+We set the number of inference steps to 30.
+The interpolation weight $\lambda$ is initialized at 0.5, held constant for the first 10 steps, then decayed to zero using a cosine schedule over steps 10 to 20, and fixed at zero for the final 10 steps.
+The RoPE re-encoding and token-injection strategies are applied only to the SingleStreamBlocks (i.e., the latter half of the network), which has been shown to improve consistency~\cite{dreamstory, CharaConsist}.
+The user-provided masks are first refined by the SAM~\cite{SAM} model and then processed by the mask pipeline of Inpaint4Drag~\cite{inpaint4drag}.
+The proposed Overlap-aware Attention Mask (OAM) is applied to all layers to more effectively suppress interference from the reference image.
+The guidance scale is set to 3.0, and we adopt the default FlowMatchEulerDiscreteScheduler~\cite{SD3} as the sampling scheduler.
+Our ContextDrag is executed in BF16 precision to reduce computational overhead.